ciernialab/MicrogliaMorphology/README.md

 After you are done determining the lower and upper bounds for cell area, MicrogliaMorphology will provide a summary of the final thresholding and cell area parameters that will be applied in steps 2-4.
-You will see a window like this pop up before moving on to step 2:
+You will see a window like the one below pop up before moving on to step 2.
+Additionally, in your home directory, you will find a file called FinalDatasetParameters.txt which notes all of this information for your records.

 ![](./images/Example_FinalAreaThresholdParameters.png)
 </details>